r48n34/IT-DOG_Edutech_CityHack22/README.md

 but a extra platform for those in primary / secondary / other education institution for manage or light services for teaching.
 Out vision is to help teachers to achieve better teaching assist with the platform,
 for explain their class content and daily school informations.

-### One for all, All for one.
-      tous pour un, un pour tous

 # 3. Most Impactful Features of the Project
 1. Full online class Management